Data Processing

 response_key: 'answer'

-Here you can set the basic information for the GSM-8K dataset, database information that is used to store the result dataset, and some other items about downstream dataset loading for exploring and training:
+Here you can set the basic buffers for the GSM-8K dataset input and output and some other items about downstream dataset loading for exploring and training:

 Not familiar with Data-Juicer